reagro/web/source/data/sampling/index.rst

 Spatial sampling
 ================

-Sampling frames for efficient representation of complex landscapes

-How to design sampling frames for soils, NOTs, etc. to represent large and diverse areas of interest; includes computer code….

-Collection of ODK forms and written protocols for use by others.
-Responsible: Kevin?

-Sampling frames for efficient representation of complex landscapes
+Spatial sampling, be it of soil qualities, crop performance, or agricultural activities is a fundamental data collection approach.
+In this section we discuss approaches to sampling strategies for efficient representation of environmental and/or social variability.

+We cover ....

+Census-based cluster sampling in India.

-Collection of ODK forms and written protocols for use by others.
-Responsible: Kevin?
+We also discuss collection of ODK forms and written protocols.

 .. toctree::
    :maxdepth: 4
+   :hidden:

    india_census_sample
-   hh_sample